-For City of Milwaukie's light fleet, identify and replace least efficient vehicles with most efficient vehicles
+For City of Milwaukie's light fleet, identify and replace least efficient vehicles with most efficient vehicles versions.

-City staff have already begun to identify and replace vehicles that are underutilized.
-Milwaukie's fleet department has saved 450 gallons of fuel by replacing vehicles with more efficient versions.
 Further efforts to electrify the light vehicle fleet and adopt practices that will increase overall fleet efficiency.
 Electric vehicles and charging infrastructure, combined with electricity from renewable and other low-carbon generation sources, is the City's largest opportunity to significantly increase vehicle and equipment energy efficiency and substitute a low-carbon fuel for gasoline.
 The opportunities for the city's fleet, given changes that have already been adopted, transitioning police cruisers to EVs as those models become widely available (earlier to mid-2020s) and hybrid vehicles to EVs when replacement timelines are conducive.
-EV technology is market-ready and cost competitive for midsized sedans and similar circumstances for different model classes are predicted to arrive by 2025.
+EV technology is market-ready and cost competitive for mid-sized sedans and similar circumstances for different model classes are predicted to arrive by 2025.
 EVs should then be substituted for gasoline vehicles as soon as technologically and financially viable.
 The timeline and prioritization for vehicle replacement will depend on the replacing vehicles in an order that most appropriately maximizes GHG reductions and reduces the capital cost constraints for Milwaukie.
 The 2017 City of Portland Electric Vehicle Strategy, outlines effective strategies to displace internal combustion engine (ICE) vehicles for electric vehicles including charging infrastructure, fleets, personal vehicles and shared mobility, innovation and information, and economic development.